maransowthri/naming-utils/README.md

-# log-file-utils
+# file-utils

-Simple utility for creating a log file with unique time stamps
+Simple utility for generating unique names with timestamps.